What are the benefits of camelina oil?

 Precautions and best practices

-Before regular use, it is recommended to test camelina oil on a small area to check for an allergic reaction.
-Choose an oil from the first cold pressing to ensure an optimal composition.
+Before using it regularly, it is recommended to test camelina oil on a small area to check for any allergic reaction.
+Choose a cold-pressed oil to ensure optimal composition.

 Compare with other cosmetic oils